mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/introduction.md

 ### Fediverse Auxiliary Service Providers

-The Fediverse is a decentralized network of servers (often called "instances") running different software that can interoperate by using the ActivityPub protocol.
+The fediverse is a decentralized network of servers running different software that can interoperate by using the ActivityPub protocol.

 ![Fediverse instances communicating with each other](../../images/instances_federating.svg)

-The different sofware offerings have different use cases, e.g. micro-blogging or photo sharing, and requirements.
-Instances, even when using the same software, can also differ in many ways (e.g. number of users, funding, number of administrative / moderation staff etc.).
+The different sofware offerings have different use cases, e.g. micro-blogging or photo sharing, and different requirements.
+Fediverse servers, even when using the same software, may differ in many ways (e.g. number of users, funding, number of administrative / moderation staff etc.).

-Some tasks that are useful to many instances regardless of the software used are either hard or even impossible for a single instance to perform.
-Or every instance performing that task independently has serious downsides.
+Some tasks that are useful to many fediverse servers regardless of the software used are either hard or even impossible for a single instance to perform.
+Or, every instance performing that task independently has serious downsides.

 Examples of such tasks are:

-* Search and discovery: No single instance has a complete view of the full fediverse, and if it had, that would be very expensive for each instance, and result in a lot of duplicated content across the network.
+* Search and discovery: No single fediverse server has a complete view of the full network, and if it had, that would be very expensive for each server, and result in a lot of duplicated content across the network.
-* Link preview generation: All instances fetching a web page to generate a link preview once a single post with a link is being federated results in the target web site being deluged with requests in a short timeframe.
+* Link preview generation: All fediverse servers fetching a web page to generate a link preview once a single post with a link is being federated results in the target web site being deluged with requests in a short timeframe.
-* SPAM detection: This is not an easy problem to solve and every single Fediverse software having to implement their own solution seems wasteful.
-Also, it really helps to fight this efficiently if able to work on data from multiple servers.
+* SPAM detection: This is not an easy problem to solve and every single fediverse software having to implement their own solution seems wasteful.
+Also, it really helps to fight this efficiently if able to work on data from multiple fediverse servers.

-Fediverse auxiliary service providers are software services that can assist instances in performing one or more of these tasks.
-An instance administrator can decide to connect to one or more providers, either to perform different tasks or to complement each other when performing the same task.
+FASPs are software services that can assist fediverse servers in performing one or more of these tasks.
+A server administrator can decide to connect to one or more FASPs, either to perform different tasks or to complement each other when performing the same task.

 ![Fediverse instances using difference auxiliary service providers](../../images/instances_using_providers.svg)

-To learn more about seach and discovery related providers, please visit the [website of the "Fediverse Discovery Providers" project](https://fediscovery.org).
+To learn more about seach and discovery related FASPs, please visit the [website of the "Fediverse Discovery Providers" project](https://fediscovery.org).

 To learn more about trust and safety related use cases, please refer to [this blog post](https://renchap.com/blog/post/evolving_mastodon_trust_and_safety/).

-### Provider Instance Interaction
+### Fediverse Instance Interaction

-Regardless of their exact capabilities, *all* FASPs have a common way of interacting with fediverse instances.
+Regardless of their exact capabilities, *all* FASPs have a common way of interacting with fediverse servers.
 This document specifies these common interactions up to the point where specific capabilities can be used.
-These specific capabilities (search, SPAM detection etc.) are the subject of their own respective specifications which all build on this one.
+These specific capabilities (search, spam detection etc.) are the subject of their own respective specifications which all build on this one.